-The goods are subject to tax as existing in the country.
-The tax imposed on goods may be customs or excise duty or any tax on the sale or purchase of goods.
-The imposition of such taxes takes effect to the decreased tax or increased tax, as the case may be, or any part of such tax is paid or payable, seller may add so much to the contract price as will be equivalent to the amount paid or payable in respect of such tax or increase of tax and he shall be entitled to be paid and to sue for and recover such addition.
-If such decrease or remission so takes effect that the decreased tax only, or no tax, as the case may be, is paid or is payable, the buyer may deduct so much from the contract price as will be equivalent to the decrease of tax or remitted tax and he shall not be liable to pay or be sued for, or in respect of, such deduction.
+- (a) if such imposition or increase so takes effect that the tax or increased tax, as the case may be, or any part of such tax is paid or is payable, the seller may add so much to the contract price as will be equivalent to the amount paid or payable in respect of such tax or increase of tax, and he shall be entitled to be paid and to sue for and recover such addition, and - (b) if such decrease or remission so takes effect that the decreased tax only, or no tax, as the case may be, is paid or is payable, the buyer made deduct so much from the contract price as will be equivalent to the decrease of tax or remitted tax, and he shall not be liable to pay, or be sued for, or in respect of, such deduction.

-CHECK YOUR PROGRESS Fill i n the blanks 1.
-'Goods' under Sale of Goods Act is property.
-2. The contract of sale is ancontract.
-3. A warranty is a stipulation to the main purpose.
-4. In an agreement to sale, the transfer of property in the goods is to take place at a time.
-5. When the property is transferred to the buyer the goods are at the risk whether the delivery has been made or not.
-6. The seller of the goods is deemed to be when the whole of the price has not been paid.
-7. The unpaid seller has the right of on the goods for the price while he is in possession of them.
-8. The contract of sale is not by the mere exercise by unpaid seller of his right of lien or stoppage in transit.
-9. Where no time is fixed for the acceptance of goods, the measure of damage is the difference between the price and the market price on the date of refusal by the buyer to accept the goods.
-10. If the buyer or his agents obtains delivery of the goods before their arrival at the appointed destination, the transit is at an Cho oose the correct answer 1 Which one of the following is not the feature of 'agreement to sale'?
+- 1. 'Goods' under Sale of Goods Act is property. - 2.
+The contract of sale is an contract. - 3.
+A warranty is a stipulation to the main purpose. - 4.
+In an agreement to sale, the transfer of property in the goods is to take place at a time. - 5.
+When the property is transferred to the buyer the goods are at the risk whether the delivery has been made or not. - 6.
+The seller of the goods is deemed to be when the whole of the price has not been paid. - 7.
+The unpaid seller has the right of on the goods for the price while he is in possession of them. - 8.
+The contract of sale is not by the mere exercise by unpaid seller of his right of lien or stoppage in transit. - 9.
+Where no time is fixed for the acceptance of goods, the measure of damage is the difference between the price and the market price on the date of refusal by the buyer to accept the goods. - 10.
+If the buyer or his agents obtains delivery of the goods before their arrival at the appointed destination, the transit is at an .